Don’t reach for the bag of tortilla chips! It’s time to make your own homemade tortilla chips and salsa.

 I have to admit it.
 I don’t have a lot of will power to resist the things that I love to eat.
 They always say, don’t trust a skinny cook.
 I guess it is safe to say that you can trust me with absolute confidence!

-And to make the most of a bowl of salsa, there is nothing like fresh and crunchy homemade tortilla chips.
-You can make them fried, baked, or microwaved.
+You can make tortilla chips fried, baked, or microwaved.
 For the fried ones, you will need oil, but if you bake or microwave them, all you need are the tortillas and some Kosher salt.

 Each method has their plusses and minuses but all taste good.